prebid/prebid.github.io/dev-docs/modules/userId.md

 * Add your *IdSystem name into the modules/.submodules.json file
 * Follow all the guidelines in the [contribution page](https://github.com/prebid/Prebid.js/blob/master/CONTRIBUTING.md).
 * Submit a Pull Request against the [Prebid.js repository](https://github.com/prebid/Prebid.js).
+* Update the Prebid docs
-* Fork the prebid.org [documentation repository](https://github.com/prebid/prebid.github.io), modify /dev-docs/modules/userId.md, /download.md, and submit a documentation Pull Request.
+  * Fork the prebid.org [documentation repository](https://github.com/prebid/prebid.github.io)
+  * Add `/dev-docs/modules/userid-submodules/<userIdModuleName>.md`
+  * Add a new row to `/dev-docs/modules/userId.md#prebidjs-adapters`
+  * Submit a documentation Pull Request

 <a name="getUserIds"></a>